Legalize an existing secondary suite

 There are additional requirements to consider when the only exit for a suite is through an exterior stairway.

-Where an exterior stair from the secondary suite leads by a door or window of the primary dwelling, that door or window must have wired glass or glass block or some other protection for the occupants of the secondary suite to have safe egress away from the building.
+Where an exterior stair from the secondary suite is located near a door or window of the primary dwelling, that door or window must have wired glass or glass block or some other protection for the occupants of the secondary suite to have safe egress away from the building.

 - It is important to know that only fixed windows can be fire-protected in this way.
 Bedroom windows must be operable.